-This protocol describes the RECOVERY Trial, a randomised trial among patients hospitalised for COVID-19 and/or influenza (its full title, Randomised Evaluation of COVID-19 ThERapY, reflects its initial focus on COVID-19 alone when it opened in March 2020).
+This protocol describes the RECOVERY Trial, a randomised trial among patients hospitalised for COVID-19, influenza, and community-acquired pneumonia related to other pathogens (its full title, Randomised Evaluation of COVID-19 ThERapY, reflects its initial focus on COVID-19 alone when it opened in March 2020).

 Background: In early 2020, as this protocol was being developed, there were no approved treatments for COVID-19, a disease induced by the novel coronavirus SARS-CoV-2 that emerged in China in late 2019.
 The UK New and Emerging Respiratory Virus Threats Advisory Group (NERVTAG) advised that several possible treatments should be evaluated, including Lopinavir-Ritonavir, low-dose corticosteroids, and Hydroxychloroquine (which has now been done).
 A World Health Organization (WHO) expert group issued broadly similar advice.
 These groups also advised that other treatments would soon emerge that require evaluation.
-Since then, progress in COVID-19 treatment has highlighted the need for better evidence for the treatment of pneumonia caused by other pathogens, such as influenza, for which therapies are widely used without good evidence of benefit or safety.
+Since then, progress in COVID-19 treatment has highlighted the need for better evidence for the treatment of pneumonia caused by other pathogens, such as influenza and bacteria, for which therapies are widely used without good evidence of benefit or safety.